IATI/IATI-Upgrades/en/how-we-manage-the-standard/upgrade-process.rst

 	b.
 The final content is submitted to the Governing Board for approval or resolution.

 5. **Technical Implementation**
 	a.
-The technical team creates a new candidate version of the standard.
+The IATI Secretariat creates a new candidate version of the standard.
 	b.
-The technical team updates all utilities and services maintained by IATI to be compatible with the new version.
+The IATI Secretariat updates all utilities and services maintained by IATI to be compatible with the new version.
 	c.
 The candidate version is made available to the community for publisher and user testing.

 6. **Final Approval**